 - Top Indian-origin CEOs Leading World’s Largest Corporations (BONUS)

 Who is a CEO?

 CEO of a company is an executive manager of the highest rank.
 He or she works as the vital link of communication and information between the company’s operations and directors and shareholders.
-Often, the CEO of a company is seen as its face, as he or she presents the mission and vision of the group in front of the public, takes crucial managerial decisions and has the power of diversifying of section focussing as per his or her discretion.
+Often, the CEO of a company is seen as its face, as he or she presents the mission and vision of the group in front of the public, takes crucial managerial decisions, and has the power of diversifying sections focusing on his or her discretion.
 Elected by the board of directors and shareholders, CEOs generally rise through the managerial ranks within an organization by making a name for themselves in various operational departments.
 Their decision-making prowess and leadership instinct are noted at basic levels, and they are often placed under a mentor for their initial leadership years so that they can understand the scope and functioning of their newer responsibilities in a better way.